EU and US kiss and make up on trade

 ... our join as a group

-The US would not do anything "against the spirit of this agreement", Trump said, alluding to his previous threat on EU car tariffs.
+The US would not do anything "against the spirit of this agreement", Trump said, alluding to his previous threat to impose EU car tariffs.

 "We will also resolve the steel and aluminium tariff issues," he added, reconsidering his attack, in March, on EU metals exporters.